DPDK/dpdk/doc/guides/sample_app_ug/quota_watermark.rst

 Quota and Watermark Sample Application
 ======================================

-The Quota and Watermark sample application is a simple example of packet processing using Data Plane Development Kit (DPDK) that showcases the use of a quota as the maximum number of packets enqueue/dequeue at a time and low and high watermarks to signal low and high ring usage respectively.
+The Quota and Watermark sample application is a simple example of packet processing using Data Plane Development Kit (DPDK) that showcases the use of a quota as the maximum number of packets enqueue/dequeue at a time and low and high thresholds, or watermarks, to signal low and high ring usage respectively.

-Additionally, it shows how ring watermarks can be used to feedback congestion notifications to data producers by temporarily stopping processing overloaded rings and sending Ethernet flow control frames.
+Additionally, it shows how the thresholds can be used to feedback congestion notifications to data producers by temporarily stopping processing overloaded rings and sending Ethernet flow control frames.

 This sample application is split in two parts: